populse/populse_mia/README.md

         cd ..
         rm -r [mia_install_dir]

- * From source, for Windows 10 distribution
+ * From source, for Windows 10 distribution, please see [Populse_MIA’s developer installation](https://populse.github.io/populse_mia/html/installation/developer_installation.html)
  	 * First assure that you have activated the developer mode for Windows in the parameters : (```You will need administrator right for this```)
 	 	* Click on start and parameters ;
 		* Go in Update & Security ;